 When I was looking for a university to study pharmacy, three points brought my attention and interest to the University of Sunderland: first is the big success that graduate students achieve upon graduation as about 95% of graduates are either employed or continuing to further studies.
 I found this to be a very high rate which reflects the quality of teaching at the University and the trust that employers and other educational institutes have in the graduate of this university.
 The second reason that made me decide to study pharmacy at this university was that when I was studying A Levels, I was finterested in advanced technology that can be used in research in biology, physics and chemistry.

 I searched the University's website and I found that the University has been making great investments to develop its facilities and especially lab equipment.
 Millions of pounds have been used to buy expensive equipment for research purposes such as the electron microscope, HPLC, gas chromatography, UV spectrophotometer and many other complicated types of equipment used in research.
-Finally, the University of Sunderland has a team called Sunderland Futures where their job is to develop your life skills.
-Sunderland Futures improve your CV, personal statement, help you find and apply for jobs and develop your interview skills beside other activities that they run.
+Finally, the University of Sunderland has the Employability and Enterprise Hub whose job is to develop your life skills.
+The Employability and Enterprise Hub improves your CV, personal statement, help you find and apply for jobs and develop your interview skills beside other activities that they run.

 Before university, I was studying A Levels (chemistry, math, biology and physics) in London.
 I had a great passion for the subjects that I was studying during A Levels and I wanted a course that can combine all these four topics together, but I also wanted to work closely with people and help to improve their health as I was also working in an elderly care home.
 That is why I wanted to continue my education and follow my passion to understand more about the science that I have established during A Levels and have the knowledge and the ability to participate in improving patients’ health.